 Australia Zoo is famous for Steve Irwin, a globally famous zookeeper and conservationist famous for his The Crocodile Hunter TV series.
-Full of beautiful and amazing nature, the city has 27 km of bicycle paths around the Brisbane river and city centre.
-The river itself is popular for bathing, boating and fishing.
+Full of beautiful and amazing nature, the city has 27 km of bicycle paths around the Brisbane river and the city center.
+The river itself is popular for bathing, boating, and fishing.

-A lot of music festivals has found their homes in Brisbane, such as Future Music Festival, Valley Fiesta, St Jerome’s Laneway Festival and Stereosonic and Soundwave.
-It has a rich live music scene which is supported by the independent record stores.
-When it comes to movies, Gorge Miller, the globally renowned screenwriter, producer and director of the Mad Max franchise was born in Brisbane in 1945.
+A lot of music festivals have found their homes in Brisbane, such as Future Music Festival, Valley Fiesta, St Jerome’s Laneway Festival, and Stereosonic and Soundwave.
+It has a rich live music scene which is supported by independent record stores.
+When it comes to movies, Gorge Miller, the globally renowned screenwriter, producer, and director of the Mad Max franchise was born in Brisbane in 1945.

-Somewhere to Stay is just a 10-min walk from the Brisbane’s City Center – probably the hippest cultural district showcasing more than 100 cafes, restaurants, bars, and nightclubs.
-Close to the Queensland University of Technology, UQ St Lucia and just about 5 minutes from Brisbane’s Southbank Tafe.
+Somewhere to Stay is just a 10-min walk from Brisbane’s City Center – probably the hippest cultural district showcasing more than 100 cafes, restaurants, bars, and nightclubs.
+Close to the Queensland University of Technology, UQ St Lucia, and just about 5 minutes from Brisbane’s Southbank Tafe.

 This backpackers hostel also offers free wifi and a courtesy bus.
-All guests will be given access to a complimentary scheduled transport around West End, South Bank and the entire city from 8am – 7pm.
+All guests will be given access to complimentary scheduled transport around West End, South Bank, and the entire city from 8 am – 7 pm.

 Brisbane Backpackers Resort is located in the West End.
-With swimming pool and hot tub, this hostel sure resembles a small resort.
-Additionally, it has a tennis, basketball and soccer courts, as well as indoor recreations like a pool table.
-Since it’s near the train station you can easily get to the rest of the city, and you’re only 10-minute bus drive from the Tivoli Theatre.
+With a swimming pool and hot tub, this hostel sure resembles a small resort.
+Additionally, it has tennis, basketball, and soccer courts, as well as indoor recreation like a pool table.
+Since it’s near the train station you can easily get to the rest of the city, and you’re only a 10-minute bus drive from the Tivoli Theatre.

 Brisbane City YHA is praised for its modern look and comfort.
-It’s located 10-minute walk away from the Roma Street Transit Centre and only 2 minutes walk away from the Caxton Street.
+It’s located a 10-minute walk away from the Roma Street Transit Centre and only a 2-minute walk away from Caxton Street.
 This means that you can visit the Palace Barracks cinemas where besides good movies, you can also enjoy nice wines and cheese platters.
-And if you want to have a walk along the Brisbane River or maybe a cruise, it will only take 5 minutes to get there by foot.
+And if you want to have a walk along the Brisbane River or maybe a cruise, it will only take 5 minutes to get there on foot.

 The tour desk at the hostel can book your tickets for most of the Brisbane attractions including the tours up the East Coast.
 However, if you decide to rest from the big adventures, you can take a dip in the big rooftop pool and enjoy BBQ with other guests.